quattrobaje3na-png/sc-mining-tool/README.md

 CMDR_QUATTRO // MINING MATERIAL FINDER
-The high-fidelity, user-friendly mining intelligence dashboard for Star Citizen 4.0 and beyond.
+The user-friendly mining intelligence dashboard for Star Citizen 4.0 and beyond.

 The Mining Material Finder is designed to take the complexity and memorization out of industrial scanning.
 No more cross-referencing spreadsheets or reaching for search engines while in the cockpit.
 This tool does the heavy lifting, providing a streamlined HUD for pilots who want to spend less time searching and more time hauling.